zmughal/hacktivity/source/_posts/2013-12-24-using-alien-base-dist-zilla-and-eu-mm.markdown

 [=inc::MyLibMakeMaker]
 ```
 specifies that the code that will be used to generate the `Makefile.PL` will be
 in a module called `inc/MyLibMakeMaker.pm`.
-Now in that file, I'll need
+Now, in that file, I'll need to specify
-compilation flags by calling the `cflags` and `libs` methods on my Alien::Base
+the compilation flags by calling the `cflags` and `libs` methods on my Alien::Base
 subclass (Alien::MyLib).
 But this needs to happen when `Makefile.PL` is run by
 the user, not when Dist::Zilla writes out the file.
 The following code does that
 by appending our own options to the string we write out to in `Makefile.PL`.